josh-collinsworth/joco-sveltekit/src/lib/content/posts/sveltekit-page-transitions.md

 {/key}
 ```

 The `fly` transition combines movement with fading.
 You can supply it with `x` and/or `y` options to control the movement--though I wouldn't recommend using both together, unless you're just going for a really wild effect, and, of course, [respecting the user's motion preferences](/blog/great-transitions#bonus-respect-the-users-preferences).
-(You can also specify `opacity`, but the default is generally what you want.)
+(You can also specify `opacity`, but the default fades from `0` to `1` and vice versa, which is generally what you want.)

-The above transition is actually nearly identical to the transitions used on this website.
+For what it's worth: the above transition is actually nearly identical to the transitions used on this website.

 ## Optional: tidy it up